roboscienceorg/book/source/Navigation/Mazes.rst

 the lower) part of the separated maze.
 Tracing the path, :numref:`mazesolwall`, we record our motion through the maze.
-This path can be extracted, :numref:`mazesolcircle` to see that it is indeed a circle.
+This path can be extracted, :numref:`mazesolcircle2` to see that it is indeed a circle.
 The topology as not changed.

 .. _`mazesolwall0`: